exonum/exonum-btc-anchoring/DEPLOY.md

     [--anchoring-password <bitcoind RPC password>] \
     --peer-addr <external node listening address>
 ```

-4. Each node should share "public config".
+Each node should broadcast public config part.
+#### Finalizing configuration
-5. When you collect all public configs, you could create your final config.
+When administrator collect all public configs, he can could create final node configuration.

- - One of administrators should create funding transaction, and give its hash to the others.
+Participants need to send some bitcoins to the anchoring address in order to enable Bitcoin anchoring.
+For this:
+ - One of participants generates initial `funding_tx` by init command:
 ```
 $ anchoring finalize
     <Path to saved private node config> \